theolujay/vmlc-backend/docs/api.md

 `https://api.verboheit.org/v1/` ~ production
 `https://staging-api.verboheit.org/v1/`~ staging

 All endpoints are relative to this base URL.
-A discoverable list of endpoints is available at the [root](#root-endpoint) endpoint.

 ---